 Conclusion

-A metaphor is a figure of speech in which a word or phrase is used to refer to a subject, notion, or thing to which it does not actually apply.
+A classic poems with Metaphors is a figure of speech in which a word or phrase is used to refer to a subject, notion, or thing to which it does not apply.
 It is a figurative identification of one item with another by an inferred analogy or unacknowledged comparison.
 Authors employ this technique to change or distort a word’s meaning.
 They make use of them to spice up or amuse the reader with their writing.
 The most prevalent figurative language is a metaphor.
-Know more about metaphors during Henry Harvin’s creative writing course.
+Know more about classic poems with metaphors during Henry Harvin’s creative writing course.

 Recommended videos for you